skoppisetty/SimpleDb/README.md

 Steps to compile:
 =========
+starting from the root folder

 1. make clean				// Clean any previously compiled code
 2. make all				// Compile all the files necessary
 3. cd bin
 4. ./gtesting.o < 1.txt 		// if you wanna pass the CNF query automatically (tests only for lineitem table) .gtesting.o 				// tests the written code for creat,load,open,movefirst,getnext and getnext with cnf and various other 						test cases using googletest framework and google mock.
-5. ./test.out  				// run this if you want to test the code with other tables.
+5. ./test  				// run this if you want to test the code with other tables.

 Executable Files:
 =========